plastikcam.com Diana Original or Debonair or Classic Revue

 jpg/diana_revue_IMG_7639.JPG

 Camera bottom.
 No tripod socket.
 Back cover release with German and English indications.
-On the lens barrel: aperture setting.
+No mould no. On the lens barrel: aperture setting.

 jpg/diana_models_IMG_5295.JPG